Accenture/accenture.github.io/_drafts/reactlearnings.md

 comments: true
 ---

-# Mobility—Using a cross-platform React-Native app
+# Mobility—Introducing React-Native, a cross-platform app
 For the past few years, enterprises have taken a “ready, fire, aim” approach to deploying “mobile-first” or “mobile-only” strategies for amplified productivity, superior communication and better efficiency.

 However, as enterprises dig into mobility solutions, challenges can arise, including security, real-time access to data, device diversity and volatility.
 Multiple device operating systems available in the market, coupled with frequent upgrades for the systems, make it tough to choose the right framework for application development.

-When building an app in a native framework, it is sometimes best to use third-party software development kits (SDKs) or libraries, which is the recommended way for development of applications.
-Most of the time, these are available only in their native version.
-In a few cases, these libraries are written in JavaScript.
+When building an app in a native framework, it is often best to use third-party software development kits (SDKs) or libraries, which is the recommended way to develop applications.
+Most of the time, these libraries are available only in their native version...although a few are written in JavaScript.
 But it gets increasingly difficult and costly to develop and sustain the applications using the native SDKs for every device operating system/platform.
 As a result, enterprises are starting to adopt a cross-platform hybrid applications strategy.

 At Accenture, we are committed to open source contribution.
 React-Native is an exciting framework that enables web developers to create robust mobile applications using their existing JavaScript knowledge.
 It offers faster mobile development and more efficient code sharing across iOS, Android and the web, without sacrificing the end user’s experience or application quality.
 The tradeoff is that it’s new, and still a work-in-progress framework.
 If your team can handle the uncertainty that comes with working with a new technology, and wants to develop mobile applications for more than just one platform, take a look at React-Native.

 ## What is React-Native?
 React-Native is the next generation of React--a JavaScript code library developed by Facebook and Instagram, which was released on GitHub in 2013.
 It helps in building a real mobile app that is indistinguishable from an app built using Objective-C or Java.
-React- Native makes use of the same fundamental user interface building blocks as regular iOS and Android apps.
+React-Native makes use of the same fundamental user interface (UI) building blocks as regular iOS and Android apps.

 React-Native applications consist of both JavaScript and native code (either Java or Objective-C).
 The JavaScript runs in a virtual machine on the mobile device and communicates with the native code through a JSON message passing interface.